temporalio/documentation/blog/2022-08-08-july-newsletter.md

 *   Our Typescript SDK v1.0.0 is now available!
 [Read more in this blog post ›](https://docs.temporal.io/blog/typescript-1.0.0)
 *   [Replay](https://temporal.io/replay), Temporal's first-ever developer experience conference, is next month!
 Join us on August 26 in Seattle for talks from Temporal users at companies like Stripe, Datadog, Snap Inc, and Yum!
 Brands.

 For more information on what we've been working on, just keep reading!
-And as always, we'd love to hear from you—feel free to share feedback in our [Community Slack group](https://temporal.io/slack), or on Twitter ([@temporalio](https://twitter.com/temporalio)), or simply reply to this message.
+And as always, we'd love to hear from you—feel free to share feedback in our [Community Slack group](https://temporal.io/slack) or on Twitter ([@temporalio](https://twitter.com/temporalio)).

 <!--truncate-->